-Since January 2018, the country has seen the arrival of more than 75,000 migrants and refugees, mainly from countries such as Pakistan, Afghanistan, Syria, Iraq and beyond.
-They are often fleeing conflict and poverty in their countries and are in search of safety.
+Between 2018-2021, the country saw the arrival of more than 75,000 migrants and refugees, mainly from countries such as Pakistan, Afghanistan, Syria, Iraq and beyond.
+They were often fleeing conflict and poverty in their countries and were in search of safety.

-People find themselves cut off from healthcare and basic services in Bosnia and Herzegovina, trapped between border areas and often become victims of illegal pushbacks.
+People have found themselves cut off from healthcare and basic services in Bosnia-Herzegovina, trapped between border areas and often become victims of illegal pushbacks.
 They are often brutalised not only by state authorities and smugglers but also by the living conditions they find themselves in.
-Our teams provide first aid and medical care through a mobile unit along the Bosnian borders.
+Between 2018-2021, our teams provided first aid and medical care through a mobile unit along the Bosnian borders.

-Data and information from the International Activity Report 2020; staff and expenditure figures, and description and data on activities covers both Bosnia and Herzegovina and Serbia.
+Data and information from the International Activity Report 2021; staff and expenditure figures, and description and data on activities cover both Bosnia-Herzegovina and Serbia.

-From January to March, MSF ran a clinic in the Serbian capital, Belgrade, offering general healthcare, mental health services and social support for vulnerable people.
-We also provided general and mental healthcare to migrants arriving in Bosnia and Herzegovina.
-In both locations, our teams offered care to victims of physical violence reportedly perpetrated by Croatian and Hungarian border guards and authorities.
-Also, we provided assistance to people whose health had been affected by poor living conditions, significant gaps in medical assistance and a lack of food, shelter, clean clothes and hygiene facilities.
+Throughout the year, and in both locations, our patients included victims of physical violence reportedly perpetrated by border authorities.
+We also treated people whose health had been affected by low temperatures in the region, poor living conditions, significant gaps in medical assistance and a lack of food, shelter, clean clothes and hygiene facilities.